DarioKTS/tellMeY/README.md

 tY1(user, schema);
 // ❌ In key 'stats': In key 'age': Expected Integer, got String
 ```
-## 🔥 Notes on Object and Tuple Definition / Behavior
+## 🔥 Notes on Custom Object and Tuple Definition / Behavior
+(...as shown above, meaning not inbuilt JS ones such as Int8Array i.e.)
  - For typed arrays (tuples): only the first N items are checked (N = type.length).
 Extra values are left untouched/ignored.
  - For typed objects: only the keys defined in the type schema are checked.
 Extra keys are left untouched/ignored.
 > This makes tY composable and safe to apply even in loosely structured data pipelines.